luckyayush777/FAQAccordion/readme.md

-This is a challene from frontendmentor.io
+This is a challenge from frontendmentor.io